walidborgi/faytech_IoT/faytech_101CAP_iot_win10pro.md

 -   Download the [Azure IoT SDK](https://github.com/Azure/azure-iot-sdk-csharp) and the sample programs and save them to your local repository.
 -	Install the Visual Studio 2015 (you can also use the Visual Studio 2017).
 -	Navigate to the sample programs you downloaded already and open the  **iothub_csharp_client.sln** project file with your Visual Studio program.
+-	When the project is loaded into your Visual Studio, open the **DeviceClientHttpSample** project, edit the **Program.cs** source file :
+	-	Comment the line number 17
+	-	replace :

+			DeviceClient deviceClient = DeviceClient.CreateFromConnectionString(DeviceConnectionString, TransportType.Http1)

+		by:

+			DeviceClient deviceClient = DeviceClient.CreateFromConnectionString(args[0], TransportType.Http1)

 -   Open a device console (command prompt or a powershell window) and change to your local SDK **azure-iot-sdk-csharp** directory.
--	Run the command `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned` in order to enable execting Powershell scripts on your system.
+-	Run the command `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned` in order to enable executing Powershell scripts on your system.

--  Add the Iot Hub device connection string on your device as an environment variable:

-		setx IOTHUB_DEVICE_CONN_STRING <yourDeviceConnectionString>

 -  Run the following command to build the SDK: